gdsbook/book/notebooks/10_clustering_and_regionalization.md

 are fully internally-connected.
 However, since many regionalization methods are defined for an arbitrary connectivity structure, these graphs can be constructed according to different rules as well, such as the k-nearest neighbor graph.
+Finally, while regionalizations are usually more geographically-coherent, they are also usually worse-fit to the features at hand.
+This reflects an intrinsic tradeoff that, in general, cannot be removed.

 In this chapter, we discussed the conceptual basis for clustering and regionalization, as well as showing why clustering is done.